Fancy-Block/EATD-Corpus/README.md

 ### How to use

-Training set contains data from 83 volunteers (xx depressed and xx non-depressed).
+Training set contains data from 83 volunteers (19 depressed and 64 non-depressed).

-Validation set contains data from 79 volunteers (xx depressed and xx non-depressed).
+Validation set contains data from 79 volunteers (11 depressed and 68 non-depressed).

 Each folder contains depression data for one volunteer.